Supply Chain Sustainability Management

 Corrective action/improvement plans

-Supplier corrective action/improvement objects Corrective action/improvement plans of suppliers in 2023 2023 Goals
+Supplier corrective action/improvement objects Corrective action/improvement plans of suppliers in 2024 2024 Targets

 • Proportion of deficiencies

-Sustainability and operational risk management Business continuity management / anti-corruption policy
+Sustainability and operation risk management Operation continuity / anti-corruption policy

 Supply chain sustainability